defold/doc/docs/en/manuals/factory.md

 go.delete_all(self.spawned_coins)
 ```

 It is also common that you want the spawned object to be aware of the game object that spawned it.
-One case would be a some type of autonomous object that can be spawned only one at a time.
+One case would be some type of autonomous object that can be spawned only one at a time.
 The spawned object then needs to inform the spawner when it is deleted or inactivated so another one can be spawned:

 ```lua
 -- spawner.script